 The main setback of epilation is the pain it causes the users.
 You might find the method uncomfortable if you have a low pain threshold.
 However, from experience, once you overcome the initial discomfort, subsequent epilation becomes more manageable and less painful.

-Finally, epilating does not guarantee permanent hair removal, and regular skin disturbance through this method can result in irritation.
+Finally, epilating does not guarantee long-lasting hair removal, and regular skin disturbance through this method can result in irritation.

 Intense Pulsed Light (IPL) Hair Removal